 The primary objective of digital brokerage software is to bring together customers, brokers, insurers, and policyholders.
 By using cutting-edge technologies, such as machine learning (ML) and big data analytics, digital brokerage systems enable users to automate data analysis, investment portfolio management, and decision-making processes.

 Considering true-life examples, eToro is a software platform for multi-asset brokerage and social trading that lets customers trade cryptocurrencies, commodities, and other assets.
 Founded in 2007, eToro employs artificial intelligence (AI) to streamline operations and deliver a better user experience.
 By now, this fintech app has raised $272.7 million.

 Another project is Kapitall is a digital stock broker that enables users to invest in stocks and funds, share ideas with other members, create either virtual or real brokerage portfolios.
 Launched in 2008, this wealth management technology solution makes use of the gaming experience to improve customer engagement.
 At the moment, Kaitall serves more than 170,000 users.
 According to Crunchbase, Kapitall has attracted $20.3 million over 2 rounds.

-With technologies taking the center stage, wealth management digital solutions are being widely introduced in the financial industry.
+With technologies taking the center prod, wealth management digital solutions are being widely introduced in the financial industry.
 Striving to meet changing consumer preferences, companies are building mobile and web applications that allow users to create and manage investment portfolios, receive expert guidance, monitor performance, and generate profit.